AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How Does an Accident Affect Your Insurance Rates?

 Auto insurance providers evaluate your risk before providing you with a quote.
-Driving history is one way to determine how risky you are to insure—when you cause an accident, your insurer will consider you at higher risk of getting into another.
+Driving history is one factor that determines how risky you are to insure—when you cause an accident, your insurer considers you more likely to get into another.
 This, in turn, costs the company more money.
 That’s why your rate will increase after an at-fault accident.2

 FYI: